eguidotti/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am PhD student in Finance at the University of Neuchâtel.
-My research interests include empirical asset pricing and market microstructure.
+My research interests include asset pricing and market microstructure.
 My research focuses on how microstructure variables affect asset prices and participate in price formation.
 I am also partner at Algo Finance Sagl: a software house startup developing financial algorithms for the asset management industry.

-I have an interdisciplinary background at the intersection of finance, data science, and statistics.
-I work with R and Python, relational databases, cloud computing, and I am passionate about interdisciplinary data science and AI projects.
+I work with R and Python, relational databases, and cloud computing.
+I have also written efficient SAS code to process 200+ TB of high-frequency TAQ data via the WRDS High Performance Computing Cluster.

+I am passionate about interdisciplinary data science and AI projects.

 [Download CV](uploads/cv.pdf)